mgajda/less-arbitrary/towards-better-union.md

 #### Variants

-Variants of two mutually exclusive types are also simple.
-They can be implement them with a type related to `Either` type that assumes these types are exclusive, we denote it by `:|:`.
+It is simple to represent a variant of two _mutually exclusive_ types.
+They can be implemented with a type related to `Either` type that assumes these types are exclusive, we denote it by `:|:`.
-In other words for `Int :|: String` type, we first control whether the value is an `Int`, and if this check fails, we attempt to parse it as `String`.
+In other words for `Int :|: String` type, we first control whether the value is an `Int`, and if this check fails, we attempt to check it as a `String`.
 Variant records are slightly more complicated, as it may be unclear which typing is better to use: